By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 fontcolour FF2020

 Expected: Font colour is successfully changed to yellow.
 Colour changes instantaneously.
 User is shown feedback that colour is changed from previous colour to "#FF2020" but the display pane that the user is on should not change.
-If the user is viewing the biography pane, theFont Colour
+If the user is viewing the biography pane, theFont Colourfield changes instantaneously.
+Feedback indicates colour as #FF2020 as there is no CSS colour name assigned for this colour. -

 Test case: